grunewas/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER11.JPG" caption="Figure 11: Full Map" %}

 If you wish to download an image file of the map, you can do so by hovering over the download symbol in the top left corner of the map preview and then sliding your mouse over to the arrows that appear showing "download current size."
+The red box in the image below highlights a download button.
+Click on the download symbol to save an image file of the map generated by the WHG.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER12.PNG" caption="Figure 12: Map Download" %}

 ## 7. Future Mapping Work and Suggested Further Lessons
 The reconciliation process will not only give you a static map, but it was also give you an augmented dataset to download.
 This augmented file will include the latitude and longitude coordinates for your close matches.
 You can download the augmented file from the dataset's Metadata tab.
 In th bottom right hand corner, there is a box that says "Downloads" and you can choose either the Linked Placed format GeoJSON file or a TSV.
+The red box in the image below shows where to click to donwload the augmented dataset in either of the two formats.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER13.JPG" caption="Figure 13: Augmented Data" %}